the1lab/1lab/src/1Lab/HIT/Truncation.lagda.md

 syntax ∃ A (λ x → B) = ∃[ x ∈ A ] B
 ```

-Note that if $P$ is a proposition, then its truncation does nothing:
+Note that if $P$ is already a proposition, then truncating it does
+nothing:

 ```agda
 isProp→equiv∥-∥ : {ℓ : _} {P : Type ℓ} → isProp P → P ≃ ∥ P ∥
 isProp→equiv∥-∥ pprop = propExt pprop squash inc (∥-∥-elim (λ x → pprop) λ x → x)
 ```

-In fact, we can take this as a definition of `isProp`{.Agda}:
+In fact, an alternative definition of `isProp`{.Agda} is given by "being
+equivalent to your own truncation":

 ```agda
 isProp≃equiv∥-∥ : {ℓ : _} {P : Type ℓ}